VldMrgnn/react-context-switch/README.md

 It solves a lot of messy code that can be created when using the traditional conditional rendering.

+The usage of context api is under the hood, and it is not exposed directly to the user.

 ## Installation

 ```bash